firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-25:22">Redeem Israel, O God, out of all his troubles.</p>

-<p id="psa-26:1"><A Psalm of David.> Judge me, O LORD; for I have walked in mine integrity: I have trusted also in the LORD; therefore I shall not slide.</p>
+<p id="psa-26:1">Judge me, O LORD; for I have walked in mine integrity: I have trusted also in the LORD; therefore I shall not slide.</p>

 <p id="psa-26:2">Examine me, O LORD, and prove me; try my reins and my heart.</p>